Melania Trump Divorce Rumor: Viral Video Of Awkward Moment At Inauguration Between Donald And Melania Sparks Divorce Rumors

 Throughout the campaign, Melania Trump remained quietly on the sidelines.
 While Donald Trump criss-crossed the United States, making two or sometimes three campaign appearances a day, Melania chose to remain in New York and care for the couple’s son.

 “[My husband is] on the road a lot and he’s traveling a lot, and he’s not home much, but it’s all about the schedule, it’s all about Barron’s school and homework and after school programs,” Melania Trump told Us Weekly.

 “So when we are in New York, [our schedule] didn’t change much, and I want to keep it that way because I’m at home raising my child.”

 And all of Melania’s statements have been supporting.
 Even after the release of the Access Hollywood video, she released an official statement expressing disappointment in Donald Trump but ultimately defending him.

-So if there is any truth to the rumor that Melania Trump is headed for divorce, neither she nor Donald Trump are letting on much.
+So if there is any truth to the rumor that Melania Trump is headed for divorce, neither she nor Donald Trump is letting on much.

 [Featured Image by Kevin Dietsch – Pool/Getty Images]